 --GOLD The egg is finished in rich 14K gold.
 Flowers are pink, aqua and violet, accented with aurora borealis crystal

---SILVER The egg is layered in gleaming silver.
+--SILVER The egg is layered in silver.
 Pink-lavender flowers over a deep blue background.
-Set with clear crystal.
+Set with clear crystals.

 And, now, the background story-- The Easter Egg Decorating Contest:

 The first time I received recognition as an artist happened at the egg decorating contest in my town.
 Just before Easter, our local park hosted an annual contest for neighborhood children.
 What kid could pass up a chance to get gluey and glittery?
 Dozens of us packed the park's gymnasium, set up with work stations of paint, dyes, glitter, sequins and beads.

 Each child brought their own egg to decorate.
 The one my mother gave me was a small, grade A sized egg, not much room to apply the ornamentation I imagined it would need.
 My friends set to work painting, gluing and then rolling their big AAA eggs in everything sparkly.
 Somewhat dispirited, I cut a scalloped paper cup bottom to elevate my little egg, which became a collar.
 Then I formed two slender rabbit ears from stiff white first aid tape.
 A girl bunny was taking shape.

 I mixed paint to delicately rouge her cheeks and inside her ears.
 Then I illustrated her face, eyes and whiskers in brown and silver with a tiny brush.
 After tying a thin pink satin bow around her paper collar, "bunny girl" was finished.
 She looked bright and happy, but my egg didn't seem half as special as the others.
 Mine had no glitter, no sparkle and no sequins.
 On the judging table, lined with colorful entries, I placed my bunny egg toward the back.